Peleliu Airfield: History

 The USAAF Seventh Air Force moved the F-5-equipped 28th Photographic Reconnaissance Squadron to Peleliu from Kwajalein on 5 October 1944 to carry out long-range photographic missions over the Philippines.
 The recon squadron remained until April, 1945 when it was moved northwest to Okinawa.

 After the end of the war, Peleliu and its airfield were abandoned by the Americans.
 Today the vegetation on the island, which was largely burnt out by the battle, has regrown and has replaced the scars of war.
 As it had been heavily defended by the Japanese, there are still tanks, Amtracs, an A6M Zero, canteens, helmets, etc., scattered in the jungle from the war.
-The airfield still exists, and has limited use with the SW-NE runway still usable, but for light aircraft only.
+The airfield still exists but was only usable by light aircraft until the U.S. Marine Corps rehabilitated the runway in 2024, when a KC-130 tanker made its first landing there on June 22.

 Facilities and aircraft

 The airport resides at an estimated elevation of 9 feet (3 m) above mean sea level.
 It has one runway designated 4/22 with a gravel surface measuring 6,000 by 40 feet (1,828 x 12 m).
 For the 12-month period ending on 23 May 1987, the airport had 1,500 air taxi aircraft operations, an average of 125 per month.